 VEGAN + GLUTEN FREE + SOY FREE

-If you love fresh and herby flavours then this cracker is for you.
+If you love a good earthy/seedy cracker then this recipe is for you.

-- 3/4 tablespoons neutral oil (like Rice Bran Oil)
+- 1 tablespoon neutral oil (like Rice Bran Oil)

 - Preheat oven to 170°c (338°F)

-- In a bowl add all of the ingredients and mix with a fork or your hands until well combined
+- In a bowl add the seed mix, almond meal and oil – mix with a fork or your hands until well combined

-- Roll out mixture inbetween two sheets of baking paper until it’s around 4mm thick and it should be a rectangle about half the size of a standard over tray
+- Roll out mixture in-between two sheets of baking paper until it’s about 3-4mm thick and a good rectangle shape that will fit on your tray

-- Transfer to oven tray and remove the top sheet of baking paper
+- Transfer to an oven tray and remove the top sheet of baking paper

-- With a knife cut horizontal and vertical lines until you end up with about 10 crackers.
+- With a knife, cut horizontal and vertical lines until you end up with about 20 crackers.
 The cuts only need to be light, you’re not cutting them, just scoring them for easier breaking once they are cooked

-- Cook for 15mins until they just start to brown.
-Because these are so thin I do not find I need to flip them, they tend to cook through evenly quite well
+- Place in oven and cook for 15-20mins until they just start to brown.
+Because these are so thin I do not find I need to flip them, they do tend to cook through evenly

-- Remove from oven and allow to cool then break along the scores you made earlier
+- Allow to cool then break along the scores you made earlier.

 - Serve with your favourite toppings or store in an airtight container for up to 4 to 5 days